ishikajn8126/ishikajn8126/README.md

 - 👯 I’m looking to collaborate on learning things together.
 Just ping me up😉
 - 💬 Ask me about CPP and Frontend.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Offer me pav bhaji and get your work done😛
+- ⚡ Fun fact: On a quest

 ### 📈GitHub Stats